xaanit/Life/README.md

 # Life

 Life is an embeddable scripting language.
-Heavily based on Java.
+Syntax is a heavy mix of Java/Scala.

 Todo|Status
 ---|---